 FLFL in Q2FY20, launched its digital business through the website 'brandfactoryonline.com'.
-During the quarter, it reported a turnover of Rs.
-9 crore and operating losses of Rs.
-16 crore.
+For FY20, it reported a turnover of Rs.
+19 crore and operating losses of Rs.
+25 crore.
 The fall was primarily on account of platform building cost, trial run cost and one time set up cost.
-As per the management, they plan to invest Rs.
-15-20 crore towards the business every year.